Resource mapping

 General

-"Resource mapping" is available within every REST call action.
-With the help of resource mapping, you can make REST call actions almost as dynamic or variable as you like.
-You can do this by inserting placeholders into the REST call action, which can be fed from various sources.
+"Resource mapping" is available in every REST call action.
+With the help of resource mapping, you can make REST call actions practically as dynamic or variable as you like.
+You can do this by inserting placeholders into the REST call action, which can be filled from various sources.
 When the REST call is executed, the placeholders are filled with the values determined at the time of execution.

-You can call up the resource mapping via the icon.
+You can call the resource mapping via the icon.

 • host01.example.com